priyankaraguramr-cmyk/Taxi-data-visualization-python/README.md

 1. Project Overview

-This project analyses NYC taxi trip data from the Seaborn “taxis” dataset, which holds 6,433 trips recorded in March 2019.
+This project analyses NYC taxi trip data from the Seaborn “taxis” dataset, which holds 6,433 trips recorded in March 2019.The notebook loads the

-The notebook loads the data, handles the missing values, and builds ten visualizations with Pandas, Matplotlib and Seaborn
+data, handles the missing values, and builds ten visualizations with Pandas, Matplotlib and Seaborn to look at fare, distance, payment method and

-to look at fare, distance, payment method and pickup location.
+pickup location.

 2. Files in this Folder

 File	Description

-Taxi_Data_Visualization.ipynb	Main notebook with the code, all plots and a short observation under
+Taxi_Data_Visualization.ipynb	Main notebook with the code, all plots and a short observation under each plot Taxi_Analysis_Summary.docx

-each plot Taxi_Analysis_Summary.docx	One-page summary of the findings Readme document Python DA Assignment 2 -

-Data Visualization-Taxi_Data_Visualization.docx	This file
+One-page summary of the findings Readme document Python DA Assignment 2 -Data Visualization-Taxi_Data_Visualization.docx	This file

 3. Requirements